LivePersonInc/developer-center/README.md

               - subpagename: Implementing a Web View Integration
               - subpagename: Using LivePerson Functions with a Bot

-1. The `pagename` entry `Tutorial & Guides` is actually a folder not a file, because it has subpages.
+1. The `pagename` entry `Tutorial & Guides` is not a file, but a folder, because it has subpages.
 2. In the Markdown file for `Using Meta Intents with Conversation Builder`, the `pagename` must match the `subpagename`.
 3. The file must include `Tutorial & Guides` as a `subfoldername` header since it is at level 2.
 4. The file must include `Conversation Builder` as a `documentname` in the header.